makrai/notes/huang2104-factual-absive-summ.md

 ### Token-level

-* Zhou+ [2020] propose to evaluate factual consistency on token-level, which is
+* Zhou+ [2020] propose to evaluate factual consistency on token-level
 * more fine-grained and more explainable than sentence-level and entity-level
 * implemented by fine-tuning pre-trained language model.
 Like Zhao+ [2020],
 * reference summaries are also directly labeled as positive examples, and the